airbrite/celery-api/README.md

 For cross-browser compatibility with older versions of Internet Explorer, we recommend using [jQuery-ajaxTransport-XDomainRequest](https://github.com/MoonScript/jQuery-ajaxTransport-XDomainRequest).

 The response will include a URL that the buyer needs to be redirected to initiate the PayPal payment flow.
 This URL can be found found in `data.payment_source.paypal.redirect_url`.
-After the buyer completes the PayPal payments flow, they will be redirected back to return url provided.
+After the buyer completes the PayPal payments flow, they will be redirected back to return URL provided.
 Please note that the Celery appends the order number to the return URL.
 Thus, if you set the return URL to be `https://yourshop.com/confirmation`, then the buyer will be redirected to `https://yourshop.com/confirmation/101340827`.
 If the buyer cancels during the PayPal payment flow, then they will be redirected to the cancel URL.

 ```
 POST /v2/orders/checkout/paypal